Jean-Claude Juncker: Personal life

-In addition to his native Luxembourgish, Juncker is fluent in English, French, German and Latin.
+In addition to his native Luxembourgish, Juncker is fluent in English, French and German, and also speaks Latin.

-Juncker suffers from sciatica attacks following a 1989 car accident, which cause him occasional unsteadiness while walking.
+Juncker suffers from sciatica attacks following his 1989 car accident, which causes him occasional unsteadiness while walking.
 A video of Juncker stumbling and receiving assistance from several EU politicians at a NATO leaders' event in July 2018 prompted comments about his health, though his spokesman dismissed the concerns.

 Speculations about alcoholism surrounded Juncker for several years and have been discussed by several high-profile EU politicians.
-In 2014, Jeroen Dijsselbloem, at the time Dutch Minister of Finance, described Juncker in an interview as a "heavy smoker and drinker", but later apologized for his comments.
-Juncker himself has always denied these allegations in interviews.
+In 2014, Jeroen Dijsselbloem, at the time Dutch minister of finance, described Juncker in an interview as a "heavy smoker and drinker", but later apologized for his comments.
+Juncker himself has always denied these allegations in interviews, describing them as hurtful.

 Juncker is married to Christiane Frising.
 The couple have no children.